 - We are still finalizing our projects for this year, so we will send any important information or equipment needs in an email soon.

-- See you on July 22nd! –P.S.
+- See you in July! –P.S.
 If you have and questions or concerns, please feel free to email Susan Musker at: firstname.lastname@example.org

 Auditions for Theater majors will be held the first day of each camp session, immediately after you register and drop off your belongings in your cabin or tent.
 Report to the gym for your audition.
 You will need your prepared monologue at this time.
 Monologues are used to determine your current level of ability.
 Please come prepared!